 When caught by reviewers, budget inconsistencies can mean the difference between your award being accepted or denied.
 A major cause of budget inconsistencies, as you’ve probably experienced, is administrators and PIs working from separate budget spreadsheets with little to no communication.
 This can absolutely be avoided if you’re using the right electronic research administration solution.
 Collaboration between PIs and administrators and working from the same budget can save a great deal of time and prevent costly errors that result in lost funding opportunities.

 Don’t Reinvent the Wheel

-Ok, so maybe your institution is building, or thinking about building its own S2S submission tool to get away from the burdens of paper processes.
+Maybe your institution is building, or thinking about building, its own S2S submission tool to get away from the burdens of paper processes.
 This can be an extremely daunting task in both time and expenses.
 Not only do you have to build the solution, but you have to maintain it.
-Federal agencies including NIH and NSF update forms and requirements for submission at least once every three years, like the major FORMS-D update that took place in May 2016 and the October 2016 Grants.gov R&R budget forms update affecting near 20 different forms in total.
+Federal agencies including NIH and NSF update forms and requirements for submission at least once every three years, like the major FORMS-D update that took place in May 2016 and the October 2016 Grants.gov R&R budget forms update affecting nearly 20 different forms in total.
 Furthermore, unlike forms that may change every three years, validations from agencies for published forms see changes every year if not multiple times per year.

 Submit Successfully the First Time, Every Time

 You’re probably thinking “In your dreams!”, but submitting successfully the first time on every proposal is actually feasible if you are armed with the right tools.
 Manual submissions have been the bane of research administrators’ and PIs’ existence for far too long.
 As mentioned in tip 1, manually uploading proposals can be time consuming and nerve wracking, and all too often need to be resubmitted with corrections due to errors.
 But error corrections can only occur if you can resubmit before the filing deadline.